fukangwei/New_Blog_MarkDown/C++语法详解/find_if和count_if函数.md

 InputIterator find_if ( InputIterator first, InputIterator last, UnaryPredicate pred );
 ```

-&emsp;&emsp;It can find element in range and return an iterator to the first element in the range `[first, last)` for which `pred` returns `true`.
-If no such element is found, the function returns last.
+&emsp;&emsp;It can find element in range and return an iterator to the `first` element in the range `[first, last)` for which `pred` returns `true`.
+If no such element is found, the function returns `last`.
 The behavior of this function template is equivalent to:

 ``` cpp
 template<class InputIterator, class UnaryPredicate>